 Requirement: Students must have access to a working sewing machine as they will use it to create an item.
-A sewing machine will NOT be provided by BOCES or student's district.
+A sewing machine will NOT be provided by BOCES or the student's district.

-HISTORY OF GAMING & ESPORTS (.5 credit)
+HISTORY OF GAMING & ESPORTS (.5 CREDIT)

 In this course, students will learn about the technologies and design principles that have been the foundation of the development of video game technology over the last 50 years.
 Students will examine and discuss the impact of video games on culture and the economy.
-Students will learn about the current gaming and e-sports landscape, including strategies and techniques of top teams and individuals.
+Students will learn about the current gaming and esports landscape, including strategies and techniques of top teams and individuals.
 This course will also discuss the risks and dangers of video games and understand how to set appropriate time and content parameters.
 Finally, the course will identify career paths and opportunities for those who are passionate about gaming.

-HOSPITALITY & TOURISM: Hotel & Restaurant Management I (.5 credit) Grades: 9-12
+HOSPITALITY & TOURISM: HOTEL & RESTAURANT MANAGEMENT I (.5 CREDIT)

 If you love working with people, a future in hospitality may be for you.
 In Part A of Hospitality and Tourism 2: Hotel and Restaurant Management, you will learn about what makes the hotel and restaurant industries unique.
 Learn about large and small restaurants, boutique and resort hotels, and their day-to-day operations.
 Evaluate the environment for these businesses by examining their customers and their competition.
-As well, you will discover trends and technological advances that makes each industry exciting and innovative.
+As well, you will discover trends and technological advances that make each industry exciting and innovative.
 In Part A, you can explore a variety of interesting job options from Front Desk and Concierge services to Maître'd and food service.

-HOSPITALITY & TOURISM: Hotel & Restaurant Management II (.5 credit) Grades: 9-12
+HOSPITALITY & TOURISM: HOTEL & RESTAURANT MANAGEMENT II (.5 CREDIT)